-JOVA are a progressive rock trio based in Sydney, Australia.
+JOVA is a progressive heavy rock trio based in Sydney, Australia.

-The group’s origin is a bizarre one, but if their live shows are anything to go by, it’s a fitting sequence of events for a band that has already been praised for their unique sound influenced by heavyweights such as The Mars Volta, Mastodon, Primus, Tool and Sigur Rós.
+The group’s origin is a bizarre one, although a fitting sequence of events for a band that has already been praised for their incredibly unique live show and sound best compared to heavyweights Tool, Mastodon and The Mars Volta, through to Murcof and Sigur Rós.

-The seed for JOVA was planted when Pedro Greig (guitar/piano/guitarviol) overheard Jorden Martin (vocals/bass) singing along to unplugged versions of Stone Temple Pilot's Creep when working together in the chambers of the local abattoir.
+The seed for JOVA was planted when Pedro Greig (strings) overheard Jorden Martin (vocals/bass) singing along to an unplugged version of Creep (Stone Temple Pilots) when working together in what they call 'Sydney's abattoir'.

-Almost immediately, it seemed that fate had played its hand and decided to detour two otherwise successful careers in the manly art of butchery.
-United by a mutual love of 12” vinyl, fine cut meats and Les Claypool, the pair began jamming together on their favourite selections from the aforementioned international acts.
+Almost immediately, it seemed that fate had played its hand and detoured two successful careers in the manly art of butchery.
+United by a mutual love of 12" vinyl, fine cut meats and Les Claypool, the pair began jamming together on favourite selections from their respective record collections.

 It wasn’t long however before they had turned their attention completely inwards to exorcise their own demons into some form of aural enlightenment.
 To start, their melodies needed a heartbeat.
 Someone who shared a deep primeval bond with their instrument; viking-like; warrior-esk; someone powerful.
 Knowing ‘just the guy’, Pedro summoned Tim de la Roche from a two year drumming hiatus in the Amazon.